Wilderness Hiking Outer Hebrides and St. Kilda

-Prices are shown in US$ per person based on two people sharing a twin room, one person willing to share a room and one person in a single room.
+Prices are starting from rates, shown in US$, per person based on two people sharing a twin room or one person willing to share a room with another solo traveller of the same gender.
+A limited number of single rooms may be offered – please inquire for availability and pricing.
 Prices are approximate US$ equivalent of the British Pound rate and will vary depending on currency conversion of the British Pound at the time of payment of your deposit and re-calculated at the time of final payment.
 You can lock in the applicable US$ rate by paying in full when you make your reservation.
-CA$ prices are also available, please inquire.
+CA$ prices are also available converting from the British Pound.

 007364 - R15

-After meeting in Inverness, we catch the morning ferry across to the Isle of Lewis, the largest island in the Outer Hebrides archipelago.
-The ferry journey across the ‘Minch’ takes us through well-known seabird and cetacean feeding areas – so we should have some good sightings before we even arrive on the islands!
-Our first stop is a visit to the mysterious standing stone circle at Callanish before retiring to our hotel on Harris.
+After meeting at the train station in Inverness early this morning, we drive to Ullapool to catch the morning ferry across to the Isle of Lewis, the largest island in the Outer Hebrides archipelago.
+The ferry journey takes us through well-known seabird and cetacean feeding areas – so we should have some good sightings before we even arrive on the islands!
+Our first stop is a visit to the mysterious standing stone circle at Callanish on the way to our welcoming lodge, where we will spend the next 7 nights.
 (D)

-We will spend the day exploring Harris hiking along some excellent glen or coastal routes.
+We will spend the day exploring Harris with some short hikes along coastal routes and excellent glen paths.
 Home to vast expanses of moorland, this beautiful island holds nationally important breeding populations of greenshank and dunlin.
 Otters and eagles are known to regularly hunt in this terrain, and you may also see herds of red deer, which can often be seen grazing on the hillsides.
 (B,L)

 - Private boat and ferry transfers

 - The services of an experienced and knowledgeable guide/driver